where to stay in cartagena

 Cartagena Neighborhoods

-Whatever type of accommodation you’re looking for, you’ll likely want to stay in one of these popular neighborhoods in Cartagena.
+Whatever type of accommodation you’re looking for, you’ll likely want to stay in one of these popular neighborhoods in Cartagena:

 best places to stay in cartagena colombia